minddust/minddust.github.io/_posts/2014-04-11-opensourced-minddust-com.md

 Maybe there are some things you like to know or wanna see:

-* All script or style changes are compiled and commited locally
+* All script or style changes are compiled and committed locally
 * [data files](https://github.com/minddust/minddust.github.io/blob/master/_data) workaround to filter by [category](https://github.com/minddust/minddust.github.io/blob/master/_layouts/blog_by_category.html) and by [tag](https://github.com/minddust/minddust.github.io/blob/master/_layouts/blog_by_tag.html) (*cause GitHub’s jekyll setup doesn’t allow you to use plugins*)
-  * [post](https://github.com/minddust/minddust.github.io/blob/master/_layouts/post.html) usage of data information
+* [post layout](https://github.com/minddust/minddust.github.io/blob/master/_layouts/post.html) usage of data information